Mental Health Placement in Fiji

 Some of your greatest experiences will be the simple activities of daily Fijian life; learning how to weave palm leaves, cooking Fijian food in underground earth ovens, drinking ceremonial Kava with the chief, husking coconuts or fishing ‘Fiji-style’.

-We focus on a range of diverse and engaging mental health collaborations and workshops in the morning, followed by ‘kaiviti’ cultural activities, and also leading activities with children in the afternoon.
-The days are rewarding and incredibly busy!
+We focus on a range of diverse and engaging mental health collaborations and workshops in the morning, followed by ‘kaiviti’ cultural activities.
+The days are rewarding and incredibly busy.

 Live at the heart of some of the most rural communities and immerse yourself into local village life, where everyday is an adventure.
 If you’re looking for the ultimate adventure then Fiji is waiting to be explored…

 Leaving your Fijian village is an emotional experience; such are the close bonds that are formed between our volunteers and the local community.
 Farewell dinners, tearful goodbyes and the pride in your achievements will sum up your final days.